juliayara/appropriate_abx_public/README.md

 ## Input Columns

+### First Query
-### First Query, Columns for antibiotics table (make sure your data is in the below order, but column names do not matter, so no need to rename prior to ingestion by algorithm)
+Columns for antibiotics table (make sure your data is in the below order, but column names do not matter, so no need to rename prior to ingestion by algorithm)
 - 1=contact serial number (encounter ID)
 - 2=MRN
 - 3=date of birth